mukeshsoni/elm-instant/README.md

 ```

 **Note**
-To test out your ui components just copy whatever you would pass to `main` and call it (in the playground panel) will a function named `render` (also checkout the gif in case of confusion).
+To test out your views just copy whatever you would pass to `main` and call it (in the playground panel) will a function named `render` (also checkout the gif in case of confusion).
 E.g.
 ```
 render
     { init = init